tony-shifflett/lessonOne/README.md

 #### Finishing Touches

-Let's create space between the grouping of large and small text and for that we are going to edit the HTML to add <br> tags.
+Let's create space between the grouping of large and small text and for that we are going to edit the HTML to add break (`<br`) tags.
+We could opt to tweak additional css but this represents a good opportunity to introduce a new tag.

 ```html
   <article>